Prompt Engineering Tools & Techniques [Updated June 2025]

 Generate a list of 5 book recommendations for someone who enjoys science fiction.
 Format your response as a numbered list with the book title, author, and a one-sentence description for each recommendation.

-6. Use Chain-of-Thought prompting
+6. Use Advanced prompting techniques

 Use Chain-of-Thought prompting to improve model output